Suitable for: SHOs and registrars in emergency medicine, all surgical specialities, general and acute medicine; critical care clinicians

 This three-day programme is a joint collaboration between the RCSI Continuous Professional Development Support Scheme and the Mater Misericordiae University Hospital's POCUS team at The Pillar Centre.
 The programme provides a practical hands-on overview of the skills required for the application of ultrasound in the acute setting.

-The role of point of care ultrasound (POCUS) – an ultrasonography performed and assessed by the clinician at the bedside – as an extension of the clinical examination in the acute assessment of trauma as well undifferentiated shock in medical and surgical patients has rapidly evolving in Ireland.
+The role of point of care ultrasound (POCUS) – an ultrasonography performed and assessed by the clinician at the bedside – as an extension of the clinical examination in the acute assessment of trauma, as well undifferentiated shock in medical and surgical patients, has been rapidly evolving in Ireland.

 As ultrasound equipment continues to become more compact, higher quality and less expensive, increasing numbers of emergency departments and hospitals now have access to POCUS.
 However, they are limited in their appropriate usage due to a lack of knowledge and familiarity.